Sinusitis Treatment Plans

 The sinuses are air-filled cavities in the skull.
 Normally, they are lined with a thin layer of mucus that traps dust, germs, and other airborne particles.
 Tiny hairs in the sinuses called cilia sweep the mucus (and whatever is trapped in it) towards openings in the top of the sinuses called ostia.
 The ostia lead to the back of the throat where mucous slides down to the stomach.
 This continual process is a normal function of the body.

 Although colds are the most common cause of acute sinusitis, people with allergies are more likely to develop sinusitis.
 Allergies can trigger inflammation of the sinuses and nasal mucous linings.
 This inflammation prevents the sinus cavities from clearing out bacteria, and increases your chances of developing secondary bacterial sinusitis.
-If you test positive for aeroallergen allergies, we may prescribe appropriate medications to control your symptoms, thereby reducing the risk of developing an infection.
+If you test positive for aeroallergen allergies at our asthma and allergy center in Somerset County, NJ, we may prescribe appropriate medications to control your symptoms, thereby reducing the risk of developing an infection.
 People with sinus problems and allergies should avoid environmental irritants such as tobacco smoke and strong chemical odors, which may increase symptoms.

 About 31 million people develop sinusitis in the United States each year.
 Frequently, sinusitis follows an upper respiratory infection or a normal cold.
 People who have allergies, asthma, physical abnormalities in the nose or sinuses, or a compromised immune system are at a greater risk.
 Symptoms can include: